How to become a machine learning engineer

 Machine learning engineer duties

-The core duties of a machine learning engineer, though, revolve around building algorithms to improve predictive accuracy and analyse data without human intervention.
-Machine learning is linked to AI and deep learning, where artificial neural networks use deep data sets to solve complex problems and "think".
+Where the two differ is that a machine learning engineer is responsible for building algorithms to improve predictive accuracy and analyse data without the need for human intervention.
+Machine learning is linked to AI and deep learning, where artificial neural networks use deep data sets to solve complex problems.

 How do you become a machine learning engineer?